 Few aspects of colder weather months can be as irritating as dry winter air.
+(Well, maybe when your snow plow service doesn’t show up!)
 From fly-away hair to scaly skin, the cold winter air can wreak havoc on your body’s appearance.
 But did you know that dry winter air also can make you vulnerable to illness?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Your sinuses will dry out,” says Daniel Allan, MD.
+“Your sinuses will dry out,” says family medicine physician Daniel Allan, MD.
 “The mucus that normally should be gooey and thick and can trap infection gets drier.
 So you’re more likely to get a cold because your mucus is not as able to catch things that you breathe in.”

 Cold winter air is dry because it holds less moisture than warm air.
 Because wintertime humidity is so low, what little moisture that is around is quickly sucked up into the air.
 So moisture evaporates more quickly from your body, which dries out your skin, makes a desert of the inside of your nose and leaves your throat parched.